Piers Gough

-Piers Gough CBE RA (born 24 April 1946) is an architect in the practice CZWG.
+Piers Gough CBE RA (born 24 April 1946) is an English architect in the practice CZWG.
 His younger brothers are the composer Orlando Gough and Jamie Gough, the University of Sheffield's senior lecturer in Town and Regional Planning.

+Early life and career

-Gough was born in Brighton, grew up in Hove, and went to Uppingham School, Rutland.
+Gough was born in Brighton and grew up in Hove.
+He attended Uppingham School, Rutland.
 He studied at the Architectural Association School of Architecture in London and qualified in 1971.

 He co-founded the architectural practice Campbell Zogolovitch Wilkinson and Gough (CZWG), in 1975.

-While working on his own house in east London in the 1970s, he fell through the floor and damaged his spine.
+While working on his own house in east London in the 1970s, Gough fell through the floor and damaged his spine.
 The drop was only 10 feet but he was hospitalised for six months and now walks with the aid of a stick.